Solutes can be transported across the plasma membrane through a variety of methods, diffusion, osmosis, facilitated diffusion and active transport.

 Passive transport does not require the use of energy (ATP).
 An example of this is diffusion of particles over the plasma membrane.
 A single substance tends to move from an area of high concentration to an area of low concentration, called a concentration gradient, until the concentration is equal.
 Generally, only molecules that are small and hydrophobic can diffuse through the plasma membrane.
 Molecules that are planar are also more likely to diffuse through the membrane.
 Several factors affect the rate of diffusion of a solute including the mass of the solute, the temperature of the environment, the solvent density, and the distance traveled.

 Osmosis is simply the diffusion of water across the membrane.
 It is important for cells as the movement of water can change the cell’s volume.
-Osmolarity describes the total solute concentration of the solution.
+Osmolarity describes the total solute concentration of the solution, which gives rise to osmotic pressure.
 A solution with low osmolarity has a greater number of water molecules relative to the number of solute particles; a solution with high osmolarity has fewer water molecules with respect to solute particles.
-In organisms this gives rise to three situations In a hypotonic solution, the extracellular fluid has a lower osmolarity than the fluid inside the cell so water enters the cell.
+In organisms this gives rise to three situations: In a hypotonic solution, the extracellular fluid has a lower osmolarity than the fluid inside the cell so water enters the cell.
 In a hypertonic solution, the extracellular fluid has a higher osmolarity than the fluid inside the cell; water leaves the cell.
 In an isotonic solution, the extracellular fluid has the same osmolarity as the cell; there will be no net movement of water into or out of the cell.

 Facilitated transport is another example of passive transport.
 A concentration gradient exists that would allow these materials to diffuse into the cell without expending cellular energy.
 However, these materials are ions or polar molecules that are repelled by the hydrophobic parts of the cell membrane.
 Facilitated transport proteins such as channels shield these materials from the repulsive force of the membrane, allowing them to diffuse into the cell.